mateuszkocz/grunt-config/README.md

+# Grunt configuration for various preprocessors
+A grunt configuration for various preprocessors (LESS, SASS, CoffeeScript) and typical workflow (watch, serve, build, archive).
-Application foundation.
-Strongly based on the Yeoman Webapp.
+Based on the good ideas in the Yeoman Webapp project.

-# Tasks
+# Available Grunt Tasks

 ## `grunt`
 ### Description